 If a leopard gecko is refusing to eat crickets, you need to check the crickets, which should be alive, dusted, and the right size and type.
-You also need to check the tank conditions are in the optimal range, and that your leopard gecko is in good health.
+You also need to check the

 In this article, we’ll talk through tips on feeding crickets to leopard geckos and how you can get a reluctant gecko to feed on crickets.

 Table of Contents

 Getting a Leopard Gecko to Eat Crickets